 With a maximum aperture of f/1.8, this lens works great in low lighting.
 Plus, its seven blades iris means it will operate admirably with selective focusing techniques.
 The image is a little soft when the aperture is wide open but closing down a stop or two brings good quality and sharp image.

-Priced at a reasonable $50, this is the ideal starter lens for the amateur photographer.
+Priced reasonably, this is the ideal starter lens for the amateur photographer.

 - No image stabilization